Sponsored by Visit Florida

 10. Full Moon Sunset Paddle, Port Salerno

-Our timing on our visit to Martin County was perfectly aligned to the full moon.
-This meant we had an opportunity to do something our family has not done before – a sunset full moon stand up paddle board.
+Our timing on our visit to Martin County was perfectly aligned with the full moon.
+This meant we had an opportunity to do something our family has not done before – a sunset full moon stand-up paddle board.

 It’s one of the most unique family adventures we’ve had, and one of the 8 wow moments from this Florida trip.

 We started with a quick instruction on paddling, before heading out as a group across the channel to a nearby island.
-The wake was pumping, and we had to sprint paddle, timing our run in between boats and catching their wake behind us.
+The wake was pumping, and we had to sprint paddle, timing our run in between boat cruises and catching their wake behind us.

 Savannah was on the front of my board, as we soon realized it would be too extreme for her paddling experience and comfort level.
 I was impressed with my ability to keep us both on top of the board and paddle at a fast pace despite all the challenges.